 - 1 cup granulated sugar

-- 1/4 cup milk, hemp milk or unflavored coconut milk
+- 1/4 cup non dairy milk such as hemp milk or unflavored coconut milk

 - 1 cup natural creamy peanut butter